dcgc/dcgc.io/_posts/2022-08-06-employee-harassment-pl.md

 **Bulldog HR:** Ok, if there is no physical threat, then it is much harder to prove your point, unfortunately.
 Were there any verbal insults towards you?

 **Donkey Employee:** This person was talking jackanese in front me, thinking I wouldn’t understand, and starts badmouthing me in front of everyone.
-Whatever happened with inclusion and speaking a universal language inside a corporation?
+Whatever happened with inclusion and speaking an universal language inside a corporation?

 **Bulldog HR:** Donkey, calm down, I assure you that we as an organization look up for a healthy relationship between each other and the self-respect of every one of our employees.
 We thrive to contribute to a safe and inclusive environment.
 What is happening must be something else, I believe that maybe you got things wrong?
 Tell me, was there any humiliation done towards you?